Assam Lok Adalat: History and administration

-Mr. Justice Sudhanshu Dhulia, Chief Justice, Gauhati High Court, Guwahati is current patron in Chief of Assam Lok Adalat.
+Mr. Justice Vijay Bishnoi, Chief Justice, Gauhati High Court, Guwahati is current patron in Chief of Assam Lok Adalat.

 Guwahati Lok Adalat in year 2018 appointed first transgender judge of Assam, Swati Bidhan Baruah, who in the process became the first transgender judge in Assam judiciary.

-Lok Adalat Committee and Complaint Procedures
+Lok Adalat committee and complaint procedures

 Lok Adalat settles disputes which can be mutually resolved and mostly relating to matrimonial, damages and partition suits.
 The following are the requirements of the cases before Lok Adalat: